dongyx/onerss/README.md

-OneRSS
+onerss
 ======

-OneRSS is a Unix command-line project which merges multiple RSS 2.0 feeds into one.
+`onerss` is a Unix command-line project which merges multiple RSS 2.0 feeds into one.

-OneRSS aims to provide most functions with fewest options.
+`onerss` aims to provide most functions with fewest options.

 * [Installation](#installation)
 * [Usage](#usage)